What types of cameras do you use? How many? And where do you put them?

 How long do you shoot?

+For the ceremony, we stay until the end of the ceremony.
 For the reception, we will stay for at least 30 minutes past the start of the dance - enough to get the major dances.
 Additional hours may be purchased.
-Though we don’t generally record “dollar dances.”
+We don’t generally record “dollar dances.”
 Once the dance is in full swing, we usually get a few of the full dances before we leave.
 Typically, a final reception film will run from 45-75 minutes.

 Do you eat with the guests?

 We appreciate the offer to eat with the guests when it is offered, but it is not a requirement that we place on our couples.
-We ask if a meal will be available so that we can plan out our day.
-We would prefer to be ready to shoot.
-That being said, we also try to avoid filming other people eating.
+We ask if a meal will be available so that we can plan our day.
+We also try to avoid filming other people eating.
 It doesn’t make for very appealing images and allows your guests to enjoy the special meal without worrying about being filmed.

 Wedding Day Rewind